Impredicative Props are hard

 Alternative ways to impredicativity

 We may use axioms to get impredicativity.
-Suppose we define (since we no longer have it in the language) Prop := Σ (A : Type) (isProp A), there are two different axioms that imply impredicativity of Prop:
+Suppose we define (since we no longer have it in the language) Prop := Σ (A : Type) (isProp A)

-If we think of the right way of doing math is to work with classical axioms, why on earth are we forging a theorem into the language?
+If we think of the right way of doing math is to work with classical axioms, why on earth are we forging a weaker theorem as part of the language?